Ready to build a better future? Apply now.Personal loans

-The simple answer: A secured personal loan requires you to provide collateral for your loan, while a standard loan does not.
+The simple answer: A secured personal loan requires you to provide collateral for your loan, while an unsecured loan does not.

 According to the Consumer Financial Protection Bureau, collateral is an asset that secures a loan or other debt.